 This question could be rephrased as “why do you want to raise $10 million?
 Why not five, why not 15?”
 You, therefore, need to ground this question into your specific plan from the financial model, the competitive dynamics of your industry and your traction to date.

 If you are more experienced and have a track record, you have more credibility to ask for larger amounts of money.

-You never want to have just one reason for the fundraise number; it should be multivariate.
+You never want to have just one reason for the fundrais number; it should be multivariate.
 What is the context of your industry?
 Who are the competitors, have they raised a lot of money?
 Have you really figured out a scalable acquisition channel, so the time is now to go boom boom?
-Has something happened in the industry which creates a compelling opportunity to capitalise on it?
+Has something happened in the industry which creates a compelling opportunity to capitalize on it?
 Investors do not care that you are broke and need to make payroll.
 They want to hear you want to make bankroll bitches!

 What you need to say

-“We believe that the big data market is at a point of inflexion.
+“We believe that the big data market is at a point of inflection.
 We don’t believe that first mover advantage is the best strategy since it involves a lot of market education, what makes more sense is to be a fast follower.